x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 An alert policy (**System** or **Custom**) is displayed on the **Alerts** screen.
 The users can view

-To view/read an alert policy , perform the following steps:
+To view/read an alert policy, perform the following steps:

 1. Launch the URL https://admin.exchange.microsoft.com.
 2. In the left pane, choose **Mail flow > Alerts**.